BibleChorus/BibleChorusNextRepl/Reference/user_playlist_library_table_reference.md

 - Regularly check for orphaned entries (e.g., entries referring to deleted playlists or users) and remove them if necessary.
 - Consider implementing a limit on the number of playlists a user can add to their library, if needed.
+- Ensure that the `is_creator` flag is properly set when a user creates a new playlist or when a playlist is added to their library.